 The effectiveness and quality of the support and interventions and their impact on the child's progress will be reviewed and evaluated by the agreed date.
-The class teacher, with the SENDCo, will revise the support in light of the child's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and child.
-Parents will have clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.
+The class teacher, with the SENDCO, will revise the support in light of the child's progress and development, deciding on any changes to the support and outcomes in consultation with the parents/carers and child.
+Parents/carers will have clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.
 Where a child has an EHC plan, the Local Authority must review that plan every twelve months as a minimum.
-We will cooperate in this review process, convening and holding annual review meetings.
+We will co-operate in this review process, convening and holding annual review meetings.